Part 7: Create the same agent with PydanticAI

 )

-This is useful when your tool object has more methods and you do not want to maintain a separate list by hand.
+This helps when your tool object has more methods, since you don't need to maintain a separate list by hand.

 Switch providers